Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Overview of our proposal

 where $\tau_{p}$ is the tension of the D$p$-brane, $\xi^a$ are the worldvolume coordinates, $\Phi$ is the dilaton field, $F_{ab} = \partial_a A_b - \partial_b A_a$ is the field-strength of the worldvolume $\mathrm{U}(1)$ gauge field $A_a$.\footnote{$2\pi\alpha^{\prime}=1$ in our convention.} $h_{ab}$ is the induced metric

 where $g_{MN}$ is the metric of the target spacetime, and $X^{M}(\xi^{a})$ represents the configuration of the D$p$-brane.
+We employ the probe approximation.
 The real-action method works by virtue of the ``square-root structure'' of the integrand of (\ref{Dp-action}).
 The Nambu-Goto action for fundamental strings, which we employ in the computation of frictional force, has the same structure.
-In the absence of the square-root structure, the real-action method does not work, as we will see below.
+We shall review how to compute the nonlinear conductivity in the conventional methods in Sec.~\ref{sec:conventional-methods}.